Dog Training for Herding Breeds: Key Differences Between Herding And Companion Breeds

 1. What are some key traits of herding breeds?

 Herding breeds are known for their sharp intelligence and strong work instincts.
+Many dogs in herding breeds share traits such as motion sensitivity, high energy, and a strong desire to work.
 They were originally bred to manage livestock, which required them to make quick decisions.
 This background makes them excellent at problem-solving.
 However, these traits also mean they can become bored if not mentally engaged.
 Training activities that challenge their minds, like agility courses or puzzle games, keep them satisfied.

 These breeds also boast high energy levels, demanding vigorous physical activity.
 They need regular exercise to prevent restlessness or destructive behavior.
 Routine activities like long walks or running can help maintain their energy levels.
 Their loyalty to owners is strong, facilitating a solid training partnership.
 Building a trusting relationship enhances training outcomes.